loomio/loomio-docs/policy/src/privacy/index.md

 * If we are audited by a tax authority, we may be required to share billing-related information.
 If that happens, we only share the bare minimum needed such as billing addresses and tax exemption information.

 Finally, if Loomio Limited is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.

+## User Content and Personally Identifiable Information

+As a discussion and decision-making platform, Loomio stores and processes "user generated content"; including discussions, comments, proposals, files and images.

+We also store and process your “user profile”; including your name, email address, profile photo.
+This information can make a user personally identifiable, although you can use a pseudonym and anonymous email address to prevent this.

+As a member of a Loomio group, your user profile and the content you create or upload to Loomio will be shared with the members of that group.
+However, your email address will only be available to administrators of the group.

+Content including your user profile will be public on the internet if you participate in a public discussion or join a public group.

+You may view or correct your personal information at any time via the ‘edit profile’ page within Loomio.

+You may *deactivate* your user account.
+Personally identifying information such as your name, username and profile photo will no longer be associated with content you have posted and Loomio will not contact you again.
+You can reactivate your account at a later date if you wish.

+If you wish to *delete* your user account, your profile information will be permanently deleted from our system.
+You will not be able to reactivate your account at a later date.

 ## Your rights with respect to your information